nikitaJaiswalDev/Firebase-with-ReactJs/README.md

 --- After cloning this Repo run the following command:
 1. firebase login
 2. firebase init
-This firebase init command will ask few questions.
+This firebase init command will ask few questions:
 a.
 (Which Firebase features do you want to set up for this directory), From the options, select the Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
 b.
 (What do you want to use as your public directory?) build
 c.
 (Configure as a single-page app (rewrite all urls to /index.html)?)
 N